kannans89/RustRepo/03_Env_Setup/03_EnvSetup.md

 ```

-- Verify the compiler version in terminal as below
+- The compiler for Rust is **rustc**.
+To verify the compiler version , execute the follwing command:

 ```javascript
 C:\Users\Admin>rustc --version